-Your Canyon 271 is equipped with two batteries and two select switches.
+The Canyon 306 is equipped with three batteries and two select switches.
+Two of the batteries are wired in parallel and function as a single battery bank ("1" on the switches).
+The third battery is a separate bank ("2" on the switches).
 An outboard engine should be connected to each battery select switch.
-Either engine may be started with either battery by selecting position "1" or position "2" on the select switches.
+Either engine may be started with either battery bank by selecting position "1" or position "2".
 In normal use, select position "1" on the starboard switch and position "2" on the port switch so that both battery banks will be charged simultaneously when the engines are running.
-The "1 + 2" position should only be selected in emergency situations when neither battery alone will start the engines.
-Should this event occur, the switches should be returned to normal setting after starting the engines.
 The DC accessories on the boat will always be controlled by the starboard switch.
+The recommended setting also insures that the accessories are being powered by the larger battery bank.